-- A meaningful summary of all of allegations, - The identity of the involved parties (if known), - The precise misconduct being alleged, - The date and location of the alleged incident(s) (if known), - The specific policies implicated, - · A description of the applicable procedures, - A statement of the potential sanctions/responsive actions that could result, - A statement that the University presumes the Respondent is not responsible for the reported misconduct unless and until the evidence supports a different determination, - A statement that determinations of responsibility are made at the conclusion of the process and that the parties will be given an opportunity to inspect and review all directly related and/or relevant evidence obtained during the review and comment period, - A statement about the University's policy on retaliation, - Information about the privacy of the process, - Information on the right for each party to have an Advisor of their choosing and suggestions for ways to identify an Advisor, - A statement informing the parties that the University's Policy prohibits knowingly making false statements, including knowingly submitting false information during the resolution process, - Detail on how the party may request disability accommodations during the interview process, - A link to the University's VAWA Information, - The name(s) of the Investigator(s), along with a process to identify, in advance of the interview process, to the Title IX Coordinator any conflict of interest that the Investigator(s) may have, and - An instruction to preserve any evidence that is directly related to the allegations.
+- The specific policies implicated, - A description of the applicable procedures. - A statement of the potential sanctions/responsive actions that could result, - A statement that the University presumes the Respondent is not responsible for the reported misconduct unless and until the evidence supports a different determination, - A statement that determinations of responsibility are made at the conclusion of the process and that the parties will be given an opportunity to inspect and review all directly related and/or relevant evidence obtained during the review and comment period, - A statement about the University's policy on retaliation, - Information about the privacy of the process, - A statement informing the parties that the University's Policy prohibits knowingly making false statements, including knowingly submitting false information during the resolution process, - Detail on how the party may request disability accommodations during the interview process, - The name(s) of the Investigator(s), along with a process to identify, in advance of the interview process, to the Title IX Coordinator any conflict of interest that the Investigator(s) may have, and - An instruction to preserve any evidence that is directly related to the allegations.